ArchontisKostis/Insult-Generator-Website/readme.md

 * This website uses the [Evil Insult API](http://evilinsult.com/) to generate random insults.

+* The Graphics for the website are designed by me using [Inkscape](http://https://inkscape.org//) and are free for any use.

 ## DISCLAIMER ⚠️
 The website was made for educational & entertaintment purposes and has no intention of offending anyone.